 The case of Hannah Poling.
 19-months-old girl was given a series of vaccines.
 48 hours later she started running a fever, began the continuous crying, irritability and lethargy.
 She began to wake up often at night, and stopped going up the stairs.
 For the next 3 months she was irritable, was gradually losing her speech skills, and began to show ASD symptoms, such as twirling, avoiding eye contact, disturbed sleep cycle, and perseveration on particular TV programs.
 For six months, she had diarrhea, poor appetite and did not gain weight.
 At 23 months old, she was diagnosed with atopic dermatitis, slow hair growth.
 She began to walk on her toes, and was diagnosed with autism.

 From the age of 30 months she took vitamins and her symptoms got better.
-She was diagnosed with mitochondrial disease.
-It is unclear whether the mitochondrial disease was the result of a primary genetic abnormality, atypical development of the main metabolic pathways, or other factors.
+She was diagnosed with mitochondrial dysfunction.
+It is unclear whether the mitochondrial dysfunction was the result of a primary genetic abnormality, atypical development of the main metabolic pathways, or other factors.

-The authors conclude that infections or vaccination can cause regressive autism in children with mitochondrial disease.
+The authors conclude that infections or vaccination can cause regressive autism in children with mitochondrial dysfunction.

 Unanswered questions from the vaccine injury compensation program: a review of compensated cases of vaccine-induced brain injury.